459th Bombardment Group Heavy

 Needless to say, we were very happy to land safely at our airfield, Giulia Field, but a very low overcast cloud cover making our approach very hazardous, since the elevated Spur of the Italian Boot was cloud covered and had to be avoided on our approach to home base.
 However, we had completed our first bad weather night mission and had bombed the target, IN THE CLEAR too.

-Presented by Army Air Corps Library and Museum and the 459th Bombardment Group Association.
+Support the Army Air Corps Library and Museum